Aliases for TRIM24 Gene

 GeneCards Summary for TRIM24 Gene

 TRIM24 (Tripartite Motif Containing 24) is a Protein Coding gene.
-Diseases associated with TRIM24 include Differentiated Thyroid Carcinoma and Thyroid Cancer, Nonmedullary, 1.
-Among its related pathways are Oncogenic MAPK signaling and Signaling by FGFR2 in disease.
+Diseases associated with TRIM24 include Differentiated Thyroid Carcinoma and Cerebellar Agenesis.
+Among its related pathways are FGFR1 mutant receptor activation and Oncogenic MAPK signaling.
 Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is TRIM33.